paritytech/polkadot/roadmap/implementers-guide/src/types/runtime.md

 	pub hrmp_channel_max_places: u32,
 	/// The maximum total size of messages in bytes allowed in an HRMP channel at once. pub hrmp_channel_max_size: u32,
+	/// The maximum number of outbound HRMP channels a parachain is allowed to open. pub hrmp_max_parachain_outbound_channels: u32,
+	/// The maximum number of outbound HRMP channels a parathread is allowed to open. pub hrmp_max_parathread_outbound_channels: u32,
 }
 ```